 The Distinguished Raven FAC Memorial Scholarship

 - General – Several Distinguished Raven FAC Memorial Scholarships are presented annually to qualifying descendants (e.g., natural/adopted children, nephews, nieces, grandchildren, etc.) or legal wards of a Lao or Lao-Hmong individual who served in the Royal Laotian Military or Hmong forces in defense of the Kingdom of Laos between 1960 and 1975.
 This scholarship program is sponsored and administered by the Edgar Allen Poe Literary Society (EAPLS).
 EAPLS is a non-profit, last-man, veteran organization consisting of Forward Air Controllers (FACs) who lived in Laos, flew under the call sign “Raven” or its predecessor “Butterfly”, and supported Laotian and Hmong forces during the Southeast Asia conflict between 1966 and 1973.
 The number of scholarships and the amounts awarded vary.
 (N.B.
-Historically, 5-10 scholarships are presented each year with awards on a weighted scale as high as $2,000, but not less than $500.)
+Historically, 10-12 scholarships are presented each year with awards on a weighted scale as high as $2,500, but not less than $500 to $1000.)
 The awards are presented in memory of those Ravens, now deceased, who served and sacrificed that others may enjoy freedom and prosper.
+Scholarship donations may be made to EAPLS at 330 Brookhollow, New Braunfels,TX 78132

 - Purpose – This scholarship program is meant to provide educational assistance to the descendants of those the Ravens supported in their fight for the defense of their country.
 This assistance is intended to encourage the individuals to further their education and to reward the qualities that the Ravens and Laotian/Hmong forces admire.
 The funds are provided directly to the recipient to assist with tuition, lab fees, books, and other direct educational expenses.